ansgomez/mirocard-contiki-ng/examples/platform-specific/cc26xx/transient-ble/README.md

 ### Data storage in FRAM memory

-The last system state is storead at address `0x00` in the FRAM (last successfully saved system state after completing an full activation).
+The last system state is stored at address `0x00` in the FRAM (last successfully saved system state after completing an full activation).

 The sensor data history is stored in a ring buffer in the remaining FRAM memory,